-Forest risk commodity Quantified targets for third party certification?
-Certification scheme breakdown Baseline year Target year Coverage % of materials third party certified in target year Please explain Timber FSC FSC Chain of Custody 2013 2016 Direct operations 41-50% Our Action Plan has set different targets for timber-based products procured through suppliers and subcontractors.
+Forest risk commodity 3 Certification scheme breakdown Baseline year Target year Coverage % of materials third party certified in target year Please explain Timber FSC FSC Chain of Custody 2013 2016 Direct operations 41-50% Our Action Plan has set different targets for timber-based products procured through suppliers and subcontractors.
 This is to account for the specific challenges we face in working with numerous small, local subcontractors who may not have the capacity or business need to hold a Chain of Custody with a credible certification scheme.
-This first target is for timber-based products procured directly through suppliers, such as door and stair manufacturers.
-The exact target for our Financial Year 2015 was 40% of our directly supplied timber to be FSC certified, climbing to 45% in 2016.
-We further set a target of having 90% of total procurement by suppliers to be covered by
+This first target is for timber- based products procured directly through suppliers, such as door and stair manufacturers.
+The exact target for our Financial Year 2016 was 45% of our directly supplied timber to be FSC certified.
+We further set a target of having 95% of total procurement by suppliers to be covered by a credibly certification scheme in FY16 (i.e. PEFC & FSC).

 Forest risk commodity Quantified targets for third party certification?
-Certification scheme breakdown Baseline year Target year Coverage % of materials third party certified in target year Please explain a credibly certification scheme in FY15 (i.e. PEFC & FSC), climbing to 95% in FY16.
-Timber FSC FSC Chain of Custody 2013 2016 Direct operations 10-20% This second target is for the subcontractors, who work on our sites (such as kitchen suppliers and fitters, carpenters, and landscapers) and procure timber-based products on our behalf for use in their work on-site.
-We have set our target for acquiring FSC-certified timber through this supply chain at 10% in our Financial Year 2015 climbing to 20% by 2016.
-We further set a target for having 84% of total procurement by subcontractors to be covered by a credible certification scheme in FY15 (i.e. PEFC & FSC), climbing to 86% in FY16.
+Certification scheme breakdown Baseline year Target year Coverage % of materials third party certified in target year Please explain Timber FSC FSC Chain of Custody 2013 2016 Direct operations 10-20% This second target is for the subcontractors, who work on our sites (such as kitchen suppliers and fitters, carpenters, and landscapers) and procure timber-based products on our behalf for use in their work.
+We have set our target for acquiring FSC-certified timber through this supply chain at 20% in our Financial Year 2016.
+We further set a target for having 86% of total procurement by subcontractors to be covered by a credible certification scheme in FY16 (i.e. PEFC & FSC).